grbeno/grbeno.github.io/pages/dj_deployment.md

     - Create a new repository `Repository/new`, name the new repo, set to private or keep it public

     - Create a `.gitignore` file and add the names of the files to it that should be ignored while pushing to GitHub.

+        - Typically, the `.env` file, virtual environment, and other non-public data, is placed in this file.

     - If you use React as well, copy the content of `frontend/.gitignore` (related to React) to the new `.gitignore` file in the project directory.